 Action we might take includes:

-- urgent action to secure the safety of a child through temporary placement in residential or foster care
+- urgent action to secure the safety of a child through temporary placement with other family members, residential, or foster care

 - providing help to a family under stress (such as childcare)